 - Opposition withdrawn submitter should withdraw their objection in writing.
 In this instance the project should proceed. - Negotiated solution the proposed project is modified to satisfy both the resident/stakeholders and Council.
 In this instance the proposed project should proceed. - Maintained opposition no resolution can be reached.
 In this instance, the proposed project should be reported to Council for a decision. - 5.7 Council will decide on the project where opposition remains following consultation.
-A report will be written by the project manager and authorized by the Sponsor to detail the objections that have not been withdrawn or negotiated.
-The Project Manager will arrange a Hearing of Submissions meeting with Council and invite all submitters (for and against) to address Council at this meeting.
-Following consideration of the submissions Council can approve, amend or abandon the proposed project. - 5.8 All submitters will be advised of Council's decision using contact details provided on their submission (email delivery preferred, post if email not available)
+The Sponsor (or delegate) will write a report to detail the objections that have not been withdrawn or negotiated.
+The Sponsor (or delegate) will arrange a Hearing of Submissions meeting with Council and invite all submitters to address Council at this meeting.
+Following consideration of the submissions Council can approve, amend or abandon the proposed project. - 5.8 The Sponsor (or delegate) will advise all submitters of Council's decision using contact details provided on their submission (email delivery preferred, post if email not available) - 5.9 The estimated timeframes for this process to be considered in project planning and scheduling are: